Skip to content

 4. Explore Downtown Lancaster

 Explore the small-town charms of downtown Lancaster.
-Punky’s On Main and 521 BBQ & Grill are both great spots to grab lunch.
-Or, if you are looking for something lighter, sit a spell at Daily Grind Coffee Bar.
-This local coffee shop has a variety of beverages—cold and hot—along with pastries and other sweet treats.
+Sit a spell at Daily Grind Coffee Bar; this local coffee shop has a variety of beverages—cold and hot—along with pastries and other sweet treats.
+Then grab a bite at 521 BBQ & Grill or Heath Springs Pizzeria for a tasty lunch.

-Once you are fueled by delicious food and coffee, shop around the downtown streets for unique items.
+Once you are fueled by food and coffee, shop around the downtown streets for unique items.
 Antique lovers will enjoy perusing the aisles of The Shops on Main.
 This multi-vendor mall carries a variety of antiques, oddities, hand-crafted furniture, local artists’ works, home decor and more.
+Or pop into Purple Rooster, a local gift shop offering an assortment of home decor, jewelry, stationery, and more.
+Then, dive into history at the Lancaster County Historical Courthouse Museum, where you can learn about Lancaster County’s rich past.

 Daily Grind Coffee Bar